arduino/Arduino-Science-Journal-iOS/CHANGE_LIMITATIONS.md

 ## What is up with this weird module map or strange import statement 🤷‍♂️?

-We host our source code inside Google and treat that as the “source of truth”.
+We host our source code in this repo and treat that as the “source of truth”.
 The internal build toolchain and dependency manager are not CocoaPods.
 In order to be able to work with both internal and external tooling, we’ve had to make some concessions with how the project is configured.
 There are a number of considerations you must make if you’re thinking about changing things that look non-standard.

 ### Module maps and import statements